ChadwickCSP/AdventureQuest/README.md

 A connector block indicates that the flow chart should continue from another Entry Point, typically on a different page.
-A connector must have at least one (but may have more) incomming arrow and no outgoing arrows.
+A connector must have at least one (but may have more) incoming arrow and no outgoing arrows.

 ### Terminal
 ![Terminal](support/terminal.png)

 A terminal block indicates the end of the sequence.
 Similar to the Entry Point, a terminal block is represented by a box with rounded corners.
 However, a terminal does not have any outgoing arrows.
-It must have at least one incomming arrow and may have multiple incomming arrows.
+It must have at least one incoming arrow and may have multiple incoming arrows.

 ## Appendix B: Keywords

 ### Sequence
-Sequencing is the sequential exeution of operations.
+Sequencing is the sequential execution of operations.
 A **significant** sequence is a sequence in which the order of operations is important to the result of the sequence.